dcloudio/hbuilderx-extension-docs/en/README.md

 `HBuilderX`,H is the first letter of HTML, Builder is the builder, X is the next version of HBuilder.
 We are also referred to as `HX`.

-`HBuilderX` is lightweight and powerful IDE.
+`HBuilderX` is lightweight but powerful IDE.

 #### Features of HX
 1. **lightweight**